 - In order to avoid further arms racing, the proposed treaty would prohibit transfers of ABM interceptors and radars from other countries to treaty parties and between treaty parties.
 The technical specifications of such systems could be negotiated.

-- The proposed treaty would prohibit upgrading existing non-ABM missiles, launchers, or radars to have ABM capabilities once the treaty is signed.
+- The proposed treaty would prohibit the upgrade of existing non-ABM missiles, launchers, or radars to have ABM capabilities once the treaty is signed.

 - The proposed treaty would prohibit the deployment of ABM systems or components outside the territory of the treaty partners.

 A zero-site option is less likely to be accepted by either China or India given the scientific developments undertaken by both countries over the past several years.
 For New Delhi, securing its capital from rogue launches using BMD remains an attractive proposition.
 The reason why two sites rather than one may be preferred by India and China is because their BMD-related developments seem to be moving in that direction.
-For both China and India, having BMD shields for their capital cities (Beijing and New Delhi) and main financial centers (Shanghai and Mumbai) could be an attractive option.
+For both China and India, having BMD shields for their respective capital cities and main financial centers (Beijing and Shanghai, and New Delhi and Mumbai) could be an attractive option.
 One might argue that BMD deployments, realistically speaking, cannot safeguard these cities.
-But the two countries have powerful incentives – most importantly pressure from the scientific communities – to move in the direction of developing BMD shields for their capitals and financial centers.
+But the two countries have powerful incentives – most importantly, pressure from the scientific communities – to move in the direction of developing BMD shields for their capitals and financial centers.
 At the same time, spending vast sums to expand the BMD program beyond two cities would be seen as wasteful.

 While the deterrent and economic benefits of a trilateral Asian ABM treaty are apparent, negotiating it would not be easy.
 There are powerful reasons for each of the states to refuse to negotiate, let alone sign it.
 Foremost among such reasons is the acute trust deficit among the three potential parties.
 Lack of trust would make it difficult for them to negotiate the treaty and evolve mechanisms for verification.
-Secondly, India and China may not have confidence in BMD limitations because continued testing on interceptors could occur in the guise of ASAT tests.
-Thirdly, China has avoided discussing strategic—read nuclear—issues with India, ostensibly because the latter is not a member of the Nuclear Non-Proliferation Treaty, but actually because Beijing does not wish to acknowledge India as a major regional nuclear power.
-Given this history, Beijing may hesitate entering into negotiations with India to finalize a serious treaty such as the one proposed.
+Second, India and China may not have confidence in BMD limitations because continued testing on interceptors could occur in the guise of ASAT tests.
+Third, China has avoided discussing strategic (i.e., nuclear) issues with India, ostensibly because the latter is not a member of the Nuclear Non-Proliferation Treaty, but also because Beijing does not wish to acknowledge India as a major regional nuclear power.
+Given this history, Beijing may hesitate to enter into negotiations with India to finalize a serious treaty such as the one proposed.

 Why an Asian ABM Treaty Is Still Worth Considering

 Despite the challenges identified above, the treaty is worthy of consideration.
 For one, the alternative is a dangerous, unchecked strategic arms race.
 Second, the provisions of the proposed treaty broadly cater to Indian and Pakistani insecurities that, if unaddressed, could lead to far greater nuclear requirements.
-Moreover, significant constraints on BMD deployments would be consistent with China’s No First Use and assured destruction strategic postures.
-Third, despite the hype about BMD systems, both India and China realize that they are both expensive and hardly fool-proof defense systems.
+Moreover, significant constraints on BMD deployments would be consistent with China’s no-first-use and assured-destruction strategic postures.
+Third, despite the hype about BMD systems, both India and China realize that they are expensive and hardly foolproof defense systems.
 Similarly, militaries in all three countries are not great votaries of BMD systems since these systems do not necessarily cater to their organizational or operational requirements.
-However, foregoing missile defenses in their entirety may not be possible given that defense and scientific establishments in each country remain committed to these programs.
+However, forgoing missile defenses in their entirety may not be possible given that defense and scientific establishments in each country remain committed to these programs.
 Finally, an Asian ABM treaty would give the three countries a chance to deliberate on issues related to the strategic arms race and confidence-building in Asia, a discussion that is long overdue.
-For all of these reasons, a China-India-Pakistan ABM treaty would help bring much-needed strategic stability to the southern Asian region.
+For these reasons, a China-India-Pakistan ABM treaty would help bring much-needed strategic stability to the southern Asian region.

-[iv] Dan Blumenthal and Michael Mazza, “Why China may want more nuclear weapons,” American Enterprise Institute, April 6, 2011.
-Available at http://www.aei.org/article/foreign-and-defense-policy/regional/asia/why-china-may-want-more-nuclear-weapons/.
+Dan Blumenthal and Michael Mazza, “Why China May Want More Nuclear Weapons,” American Enterprise Institute, April 6, 2011, http://www.aei.org/article/foreign-and-defense-policy/regional/asia/why-china-may-want-more-nuclear-weapons/.

 Ajai Shukla, a senior Indian defense correspondent, writes about the origins of Indian BMD plans in the following words: “It began in 1995, after India learned that Pakistan had obtained the M-9 and M-11 ballistic missiles from China.
 India already had its own nuclear deterrent in place; the Prithvi missile was ready, and the Agni was being tested.
 But Pakistan was considered unpredictable and, in 1996, the MoD asked its Scientific Advisor APJ Abdul Kalam whether India could quickly develop protection against an incoming Pakistani ballistic missile.”
-Ajai Shukla, “The untold story of India’s missile defence,” January 30, 2008, http://www.rediff.com/news/2008/jan/30missile.htm
+(Ajai Shukla, “The Untold Story of India’s Missile Defence,” January 30, 2008, http://www.rediff.com/news/2008/jan/30missile.htm.)

-Vinod Anand, “The Role of Ballistic Missile Defence in The Emerging India-China Strategic Balance,” Vivekananda International Foundation, January 2013, http://www.vifindia.org/occasionalpaper/2013/the-role-of-ballistic-missile-defence-in-the-emerging-india-china-strategic-balance.
+Vinod Anand, “The Role of Ballistic Missile Defence in the Emerging India-China Strategic Balance,” Vivekananda International Foundation, January 2013, http://www.vifindia.org/occasionalpaper/2013/the-role-of-ballistic-missile-defence-in-the-emerging-india-china-strategic-balance.

-[xii] Rajesh M. Basrur, “Missile Defense: An Indian Perspective,” in Chris Gagne and Michael Krepon, eds., The Impact of Missile Defenses on Southern Asia (Washington, DC: The Henry L. Stimson Center, June 2001), Available at http://www.stimson.org/images/uploads/research-pdfs/SABMDBasrur.pdf.
+Rajesh M. Basrur, “Missile Defense: An Indian Perspective,” in The Impact of Missile Defenses on Southern Asia, ed.
+Chris Gagne and Michael Krepon (Washington, DC: Stimson Center, June 2001), http://www.stimson.org/images/uploads/research-pdfs/SABMDBasrur.pdf.
 See also Ashley Tellis, “The Evolution of U.S.-Indian Ties: Missile Defense in an Emerging Strategic Relationship,” International Security 30, no. 4 (2006): 113-151.